avantrec/soco-cli/README.md

 # Soco CLI: Control Sonos Systems from the Command Line

-**Warning: Please consider this utility to be experimental at the moment.
-The code is immature and requires cleanup, and the command line structure and return values are not yet fully stable.**
+**Please consider this utility to be experimental at the moment.
+The code works but requires cleanup, and the command line structure and return values are not yet finalised.**

 ## Overview